 How to cook salmon in the oven

-It's a common misconception that salmon needs a lot longer in the oven than it actually does.
-Obviously we don't want to under cook it, how you like your salmon to be cooked is completely subjective.
+It's a common misconception that salmon fillets need a lot longer in the oven than they actually do.
+Obviously we don't want to under cook them, and how you like your salmon to be cooked is completely subjective.
 I love it slightly soft in the middle so always take it out of the oven a little before it is completely cooked through.
 But go for whatever works for you!

 Line your baking tray with foil and drizzle a very small amount of oil onto the foil.
 Place your side or fillet of salmon down on top of the oil with a little zest of lemon, sprinkle of sea salt and twist of black pepper.
 Bake in a 180ºC oven for 15 - 20 minutes.

 Why not try our ridiculously good Baked Garlic Butter Salmon.